ligato/docs/docs/plugins/db-plugins.md

 ### Status Check

-- If injected, the etcd plugin will use the Status Check plugin to periodically issue a GET request to check for the status of the connection.
+- If injected, the etcd plugin will use the Status Check plugin to periodically issue a GET request to check connection status.
 The etcd connection state affects the global status of the agent.
 If the agent cannot establish a connection with etcd, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via a REST API in such cases).

 ### Compacting

 You can compact etcd using two ways.

 - using an API by calling `plugin.Compact()` which will compact the database to the current revision.
-- using a config file by setting `auto-compact` option to the duration of period that you want the etcd to be compacted.
+- using a config file by setting `auto-compact` option to the duration of period that wish the etcd to be compacted.

 ### Reconnect resynchronization